Getting an Interview

 Very quick process, and waiting time was minimal which is great when going thru the process.

 Recruiter reached out initially, then Dept Mgr, then future peer group conducted final interview, decision made

 Decided on start date, which was flexible, and signed offer letter

-I applied through a recruiter and the process took 2+ weeks - interviewed at T-Mobile in November 2008.
+I applied through a recruiter.
+The process took 1+ week – interviewed at T-Mobile (Bellevue, WA) in November 2011.

 The recruiter worked with me to find the right fit while I targeted jobs that were interesting.
 We found a team that was interested in me and we set up the interview.
 I went in person to meet with 3 team members, though only 2 were available that day.
 Since I was also interviewing elsewhere I let the recruiter know that and they wanted to make an offer so had me stall my other process.
 In the end the offer was made over the phone.

 - How would you deal with situation x?
 Answer Question

 Weighing both offers against each other I made the best choice for me based on where I was at that point in my life.
 I would have enjoyed working there but the offer I took allowed me a bit more flexibility for work/life balance.

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review